eclipse-iceoryx/iceoryx2/doc/how-to-write-conformance-tests.md

 **Conformance tests** ensure that different implementations of a trait or interface behave identically.
 This framework provides macros and attributes to automate the generation of test modules and test cases for multiple System Under Test (SUT) types.
-A SUT is any concrete implementation of a iceoryx2 concept, service variant or extension.
+A SUT is any concrete implementation of an iceoryx2 concept, service variant or extension.

 ## 2. Key Components